FarmBot-Docs/farmbot-developers/v15/docs/web-app/env-vars-and-globalconfigs.md

  * Changing ENV vars requires a server restart.
 In many cases, this creates an unacceptable downtime period, particularly for servers with high uptime requirements.
  * Environment variables are a server-side concern.
 When a client loads the FarmBot Web App in their browser, it is not possible to see the server's ENV vars.
 If this were not the case, it would be possible for users to steal database credentials quite easily.
- * Not all customization happens on the server side ("back end").
-There are many use cases that require ENV passing information from the server to the client.
+ * Not all customization happens on the server side; there are many use cases that require ENV information passing from the server to the client.

 # Runtime reloading of ENV vars

-As stated previously, ENV variables require a process restart to take effect.
-For some values, a restart is not practical.

-For values that must change after the server has started, the FarmBot Web App uses a model (database table) known as `GlobalConfig`.
+For values that must change without requiring a restart of the server, the FarmBot Web App uses a `GlobalConfig` model (database table).
 The `GlobalConfig` source code can be found [here](https://github.com/FarmBot/Farmbot-Web-App/blob/staging/app/models/global_config.rb).

 Some `GlobalConfig` values (such as `"TOS_URL"`) are bootstraped using ENV vars if no value can be found in the `global_configs` table.